arsalasif/wgd-analysis-phylo-tree/README.md

-# wgd-analysis-phylo-tree
+# Whole Genome Duplication Analysis and Phylogenetic Tree Construction

-Whole Genome Duplication Analysis and Phylogenetic Tree Construction
+Simple iPython notebook.
+Check out the Genomics_Project_Report.pdf for more!